GeoMOER/geoAI/docs/units/_unit03/unit03-01_randomly_good.md

 *Image: Machine Learning.
 Chitra Sancheti [CC BY-SA 4.0] via [wikimedia.org](https://commons.wikimedia.org/wiki/File:Artificial_Intelligence_in_E-Commerce.jpg)*

-We will also use a validation strategy to measure the quality of the model.
-We will use one of the most popular methods for validating models: cross-validation.
-The goal is to test how well the model generalizes on an independent data set.
-For example, if we perform a 5-fold cross-validation, the whole dataset available to the model is randomly split five times into a training and a validation dataset.
-Then the model is trained five times with the respective training data set and the quality of the model is determined with randomly selected validation data set.
+We also need a validation strategy that tells us how well the model performs.
+We will use one of the most popular methods for validating model quality: cross-validation.
+The goal is to test how well the model generalizes on an independent dataset.
+For example, if we perform a 5-fold cross-validation, the entire dataset available to the model is split five times (randomly) into a training and a validation dataset.
+Then the model is trained five times with each training dataset and its quality is determined with the randomly selected validation dataset.